18 C

 DSGi is the leading European specialist retailer of consumer electronics.
 In the UK the Group includes the well known chains of Currys, Dixons, PC...

-Creating a corporate social responsibility strategy
+Beyond corporate social responsibility

 The knowledge-driven economy